 Don't neglect the pantry either.
-Yes, it's great to have all those can in case we have a snow storm.
+Yes, it's great to have all those cans and boxes in case we have a snow storm.
 But you don't NEED them for right now.
 Box.
 Or eat!
 Just stop hoarding.

 Ladies, let's talk shoes!
 I hear black goes with everything.
 Put as many in a box as you can.
-No lie, my wife could put 20 pairs of shoes in a box and not miss them for at least 3 months.
+No lie, my wife could put 20 pairs of shoes in a box and still have plenty for a few months.
 For the boys, you can really go minimalist.
 A couple of Dress shoes, kicks, and sandal/slippers and you're good to go.
 That's five pairs, and all you need for now.

 Bringing us to: Jackets!
 This one will hit home for New Englanders.
 We need 5 jackets for every season, but if you're going to close before winter is here (and most will!), boots, winter jackets, gloves, hats, all in a box.
 Get down to a couple of mid weight jackets and something water proof and that's it.

 There's two aspects to getting the garage ready.
 First, it's probably pretty cluttered, so it needs to be cleaned and organized.
 Second, where do you think you're going to put all those boxes?
 Yep, the garage.
 When selling your house, people know you're moving.
 Putting things in the garage is totally OK - but clean the garage first.
 There's probably a lot of stuff that can go right to the recycle bin or the trash, but also quite a bit that can be put in a box.